datacarpentry/archive-datacarpentry/lessons/python/07-plotting-with-matplotlib.md

 # Loading Data

-For a more detailed tutorial on loading data, see (insert link here).
+For a more detailed tutorial on loading data, see https://github.com/datacarpentry/datacarpentry/blob/master/lessons/python/01-starting-with-data.md

 For now, we'll just use a simple statement to load the surveys data.

 ```
 import pandas as pd